krutarth31/subspark/README.md

 bun dev
 ```

 Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.

+After the app starts you can visit `/dashboard` to view a simple seller dashboard interface.
+It demonstrates a side navigation menu and a few statistics cards styled with Tailwind CSS.

 You can start editing the page by modifying `app/page.tsx`.
 The page auto-updates as you edit the file.